FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 }
 ```

-Again, depending on your implementation, you may be able to configure a service mesh to examine claims in the token, such as the `roles` claim.
+Again, depending on your implementation, you may be able to configure a service mesh to examine claims in the token, such as the `roles` or `sub` claims.
+The former controls what roles a user has, while the latter is the identifier for a user.
 You can also use an ambassador container to examine these claims, or do so inside your microservices.

-These options are discussed in more detail in [TODO link to tokens for k8s post](TODO).
+These options are discussed in more detail in [this article about tokens](/learn/expert-advice/tokens/tokens-microservices-boundaries).
+What's important is that the auth information is included in the token, and can be shared between the various services to ensure they only offer up data or functionality that is appropriate for this user.

+### On Behalf Of Requests

-However, there may be cases where you want to modify a token that comes in from a request and specify that a request is coming from both a given service and a user request.
-For example, in the todos application, a user might be able to share a todo.
-Alice might share a todo with Bob.
-In this case, when Bob requests his shared todos, the shares microservice will need to call the todos service but make sure it is clear that it is doing so on behalf of Bob, not itself.
+However, there may be cases where you want to modify a token that comes in from a request to show that the request is coming from both a given service and a user request.

+For example, in the todos application, one feature would be todo sharing: Alice might share a todo with Bob.
+In this case, when Bob requests his shared todos, the shares microservice will need to call the todos service.
+But the request must include information specifying it is doing so on behalf of Bob, not itself.

-This can either be done via a [standardized OAuth grant](https://datatracker.ietf.org/doc/html/rfc8693/), if your identity provider supports it, or by otherwise passing the identity of the requester through via a token.
+This can either be done via a [standardized OAuth grant](https://datatracker.ietf.org/doc/html/rfc8693/), if your identity provider supports it.
+You could re-mint the token or have a secondary layer of authentication by passing the token as well as an identifier of the shares service.

 ## Conclusion

-This article covered three different layers of Kubernetes authentication:
+This article covered three different types of Kubernetes auth, each protecting a different resource or method of communication:

-* the infrastructure layer
+* infrastructure
-* the service-to-service layer
+* service-to-service
-* the request/response layer
+* request/response

 Each of these is important in ensuring that your application is appropriately secured.